Subjective Wellbeing

 This indicator presents the proportion of those 18 years and over indicating that their overall quality of life was good or extremely good, as reported in the Canterbury Wellbeing Survey.

-The figure shows an overall increase in self-reported quality of life (proportion of those rating their quality of life as good or extremely good) for greater Christchurch, between 2012 (73.5%) and 2020 (84.4%).
-The 2020 result is not statistically significantly different from the 2019 result.
-The general pattern of increase between 2018 and 2020 follows a plateau in self-reported quality of life for greater Christchurch; with no statistically significant changes in the proportion rating their quality of life as good or extremely good, between April 2016 and May 2018.
+The figure shows an overall increase in self-reported quality of life (proportion of those rating their quality of life as good or extremely good) for greater Christchurch, between 2012 (73.5%) and 2022 (81.6%).
+The 2022 result is not statistically significantly different from the 2020 result, although, taken together, the 2020/2022 results show the first statistically significant decline in self-reported quality of life (compared with 2019) since the start of the time series in 2012.
+The general pattern of decline between 2019 and 2022 follows a period of incremental gains over the preceding six years.

-The figure shows that levels of overall quality of life (proportion of those rating their quality of life as good or extremely good) have generally been higher for European respondents, compared with Māori and Pacific/Asian/Indian.
+The figure shows that levels of overall quality of life (proportion of those rating their quality of life as good or extremely good) have generally been higher for European respondents, compared with Māori and Pacific/Asian/Indian respondents.
 This difference has been statistically significant for much of the time-series presented.
-In 2020, the proportion of European respondents rating their quality of life as good or extremely good remains statistically significantly higher than that for Pacific/Asian/Indian respondents (European, 86.9% compared with Pacific/Asian/Indian, 73.6%) and for Māori respondents (76.3%).
-While there is some variability in the results for Māori (due to smaller absolute numbers in the survey sample) there appears to be an overall pattern of convergence of the proportion for Māori and European respondents over the last six years.
-However, the proportion of Pacific/Asian/Indian respondents rating their quality of life as good or extremely good has remained relatively constant over the last five years and does not appear to be following the same upward pattern seen for European and Māori respondents.
+In 2022, the proportion of European respondents rating their quality of life as good or extremely good remains statistically significantly higher than that for Pacific/Asian/Indian respondents (European, 83.0% compared with Pacific/Asian/Indian, 72.5%) and for Māori respondents, 75.8%).
+While there is some variability in the results for Māori (due to smaller absolute numbers in the survey sample) there appears to be an overall pattern of convergence of the proportion for Māori and European respondents over the last eight years (less so for Pacific/Asian/Indian respondents).

 The figure shows a pattern of converging overall quality of life (proportion of those rating their quality of life as good or extremely good) for the age groups over the time-series.
 While there have been some statistically significant differences between young people and the older age groups, at some earlier time-points, there have been no statistically significant differences between any age groups since late 2016.